deimi/parallel/README.md

    - supports arbitrary GPIO pins from 0 to 27
    - supports writing and reading, reading is optional
    - supports objective oriented programming, initialisation returns the pointer to chip instance
-   - all RPi data lines by default in read mode in order to avoid possible conflict and destruction of GPIO pins
+   - all RPi data lines by default in read/input mode in order to avoid possible conflict and destruction of GPIO pins

 ![Times](/times.png)